-The exact origin is unknown, but the name indicates the Măderat vineyards in western Romania.
-The late-ripening, high-yielding vine is prone to both the true and the false mildew, but resistant to Botrytis and frost to minus 18 ° Celsius.
+The white grape variety comes from Romania, Synonyms are Königstraube, Lampar, Lampar Fardevany, Lampartner, Lampau, Lampor, Lampor Fehér, Mustafer, Mustos, Mustos Beli, Mustosfehér and Stafttraube.
+Despite apparently suggesting synonyms or morphological No similarities with the varieties Frâncuşă (Mustoasă de Moldova) or Juhfark (Mustafer) to be confused.
+The exact origin is unknown, but the name suggests the Măderat vineyards in western Romania.
+The late-ripening, productive vine is susceptible to the real and the wrong mildew but resistant to Botrytis and frost to minus 18 ° Celsius.
 It produces aromatic, very acidic white wines with aromas of citrus, which are excellent for sparkling wine and brandy production.
-The variety is mainly grown in the area Minis Măderat (Banat).
-She finished in 2010 in Romania in total 255 hectares of vineyards.
+The variety is mainly grown in the Minis Măderat (Banat) area.
+In 2010, it occupied a total of 255 hectares of vineyards in Romania (Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)